 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

 Deep Fork Capital (DFC) is an early-stage venture capital firm founded in 2007 and based in San Francisco, California.
 The firm focuses on investing globally in entrepreneurs who are creating disruptive technology-driven innovations within the Consumerized Internet.
-DFC has raised a total of $280 million across two funds, with the most recent fund, Deep Fork Capital II, L.P., securing $30 million in February 2014.
-The firm primarily collaborates with software-driven sectors, emphasizing data-driven founders.
+DFC has raised a total of $280 million across two funds, with the most recent, Deep Fork Capital II, L.P., securing $30 million in February 2014.
+The firm primarily invests in software-driven sectors, emphasizing collaboration with data-driven founders.

 Deep Fork Capital invests in a diverse range of sectors, including adtech, digital media, enterprise, gaming, social, e-commerce, big data, and cloud computing.
-The firm targets early-stage companies at the pre-seed, seed, and Series A stages, with initial check sizes ranging from $250,000 to $500,000.
-DFC seeks to partner with data-driven entrepreneurs who are building platform- and marketplace-driven businesses capable of leveraging dual-sided network effects.
+The firm targets early-stage companies, specifically in the pre-seed, seed, and Series A stages, with initial check sizes ranging from $250,000 to $500,000.
+DFC prefers to partner with entrepreneurs who are data-driven and focused on building platform and marketplace-driven businesses that can effectively utilize dual-sided network effects.

-The firm’s investment thesis emphasizes the importance of technology in creating innovative solutions within the Consumerized Internet.
-DFC looks for founders who demonstrate a strong understanding of their market and possess the ability to scale their businesses effectively.
-The firm is open to global opportunities, focusing on companies that can disrupt traditional industries through technology.
+The firm’s investment strategy emphasizes the importance of technology in creating innovative solutions within the Consumerized Internet.
+DFC seeks to identify and support founders who demonstrate a strong understanding of their market and possess the ability to leverage data to drive growth and scalability.
+This focus on data-driven decision-making is a cornerstone of DFC's investment philosophy.

 Tim Komada: Founder and Managing Partner of Deep Fork Capital, Tim has extensive experience in venture capital and entrepreneurship.
-He has a strong background in technology investments and has led several successful funding rounds for portfolio companies.
+He has a strong background in technology investments and has led numerous successful funding rounds.

-Adam Besvinick: Principal at Deep Fork Capital, Adam brings expertise in identifying promising startups and supporting their growth.
-His background includes working with various technology firms and contributing to successful exits.
+Adam Besvinick: Principal at Deep Fork Capital, Adam brings expertise in identifying high-potential startups and has been involved in various successful investments across multiple sectors.

 What are Deep Fork Capital's investment criteria?

-Deep Fork Capital invests in early-stage companies, particularly those in sectors such as adtech, digital media, gaming, and e-commerce.
-The firm looks for data-driven entrepreneurs who are building platform and marketplace businesses capable of leveraging dual-sided network effects.
+Deep Fork Capital focuses on early-stage investments in sectors such as adtech, digital media, gaming, and e-commerce.
+The firm seeks data-driven entrepreneurs who are building platform and marketplace businesses capable of leveraging dual-sided network effects.

-How can I apply or pitch to Deep Fork Capital?
+How can I pitch to Deep Fork Capital?

-What makes Deep Fork Capital different from other venture firms?
+What makes Deep Fork Capital different from other VCs?

 What is the geographic scope of Deep Fork Capital's investments?

-Deep Fork Capital invests globally, with a particular focus on the United States.
-The firm is open to opportunities in various international markets, provided they align with its investment thesis.
+The firm invests globally, with a particular focus on the United States.
+They are open to opportunities that align with their investment thesis regardless of location.

 What kind of post-investment involvement does Deep Fork Capital have?

-Deep Fork Capital actively engages with its portfolio companies, providing operational support, mentorship, and access to its network.
-The firm aims to help founders navigate challenges and scale their businesses effectively.
+Deep Fork Capital actively engages with its portfolio companies, providing mentorship and operational support to help founders navigate challenges and scale their businesses effectively.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.